Gromov-Witten Theory of Complete Intersections via Nodal Invariants: Introduction

-\begin{theorem}[=Theorem \ref{thm_degeneration_cycle}] \footnote{As in the usual Jun Li's degeneration formula, the precise statement is in general more complicated when the monodromy around $0 \in B$ acts non-trivially on $H_2(W_{t\neq 0})$ \cite{liu2004degeneration}: in complete generality, the degeneration formula computes finite sums of Gromov--Witten invariants of the general fiber, and not individual invariants.
-See Theorem \ref{thm_degeneration_cycle} for details.} Let $W \rightarrow B$ be a projective family with smooth total space over a smooth connected curve $B$ with a distinguished point $0 \in B$ such that the fibers $W_t$ over $t \in B\setminus\{0\}$ are smooth, and the fiber $W_0$ over $0 \in B$ is the union of two smooth irreducible components $Y_1$ and $Y_2$ glued along a smooth connected divisor $D$.
-Then, there is a degeneration formula expressing nodal Gromov--Witten invariants of the general fiber $W_{t \neq 0}$ with insertions in the image of the restriction map $H^\star(W) \rightarrow H^\star(W_{t\neq 0})$ in terms of the nodal relative Gromov--Witten invariants of $(Y_1,D)$ and $(Y_2,D)$. \end{theorem}
+\begin{citedthm} \footnote{As in the usual degeneration formula of Jun Li, the precise statement is in general more complicated when the monodromy around $0 \in B$ acts non-trivially on $H_2(W_{t\neq 0})$ \cite{liu2004degeneration}: in complete generality, the degeneration formula computes finite sums of Gromov--Witten invariants of the general fiber, and not individual invariants.
+See Theorem \ref{thm_degeneration_cycle} for details.} Let $W \rightarrow B$ be a projective family with smooth total space over a smooth connected curve $B$ with a distinguished point $0 \in B$ such that \begin{enumerate} \item [(i)] the fibers $W_t$ over $t \in B\setminus\{0\}$ are smooth varieties, \item[(ii)] the fiber $W_0$ over $0 \in B$ is the union of two smooth irreducible components $Y_1$ and $Y_2$ glued along a smooth connected divisor $D$. \end{enumerate} Then, there is a degeneration formula expressing nodal Gromov--Witten invariants of the general fiber $W_{t \neq 0}$ with insertions in the image of the restriction map

-The proof of Theorem \ref{thm_intro_degeneration} is presented in \S \ref{section_degeneration} and consists in starting from the usual case of Jun Li's degeneration formula, and studying carefully the effect of imposing nodes on both sides of it.
+in terms of the nodal relative Gromov--Witten invariants of $(Y_1,D)$ and $(Y_2,D)$. \end{citedthm} The proof of Theorem \ref{thm_intro_degeneration} is presented in \S \ref{section_degeneration} and consists in starting from the usual case of Jun Li's degeneration formula, and studying carefully the effect of imposing nodes on both sides of it.